-Time4Servers, encounter such kind of questions frequently by its clients and subscribers.
+Time4Servers, encounter such kinds of questions frequently from its clients and subscribers.

 We then answer them with a practical solution…!
-Here’s the top way to ensure your emails get noticed, open, and get clicked for natural action that invite more business.
+Here’s the top way to ensure your emails get noticed, open, and get clicked for natural action that invites more business.

 No.1 – Start by improving your email subject lines

-It is because the user’s see it first and thereby anticipate action accordingly.
+It is because the user sees it first and thereby anticipates action accordingly.